garado/dotfiles/.github/README.md

 ![tasks](./ags-tasks.png)

 ### Goals
-It's nice for me to have an easily accessible (and aesthetic) reminder of what I do it all for.
+It's nice for me to have an easily accessible (and aesthetic) reminder of what I'm working towards.

 The data for this is stored in a separate Taskwarrior directory.